 I can speak very well in front of people, even though I may not

 have all of the facts, which naturally reveal themselves if I am

 not fully prepared.

-up, slowly but steadily improving.
+healing back up, slowly but steadily improving.

 The first things people usually notice about me

 My interesting face, or so I have been told.
 I don't have tattoos,